Shipping Infectious Substances

 When shipping by air, you must refer to Part 12 of the TDG Regulations.

-When transporting infectious substances internationally by air, Part 12 of the TDG Regulations requires you to comply with the ICAO Technical Instructions and Subsection 12.1(1) of the TDG Regulations.
+When transporting infectious substances internationally by air (from or to Canada), Part 12 of the TDG Regulations requires you to comply with the ICAO Technical Instructions and Subsection 12.1(1) of the TDG Regulations.

 Quick Reference Guide – Road Transport

 UN2814 or UN2900 if waste contains Category A

 UN3291 if waste contains Category B or if the shipper has reasonable grounds to believe that there is a low probability of containing infectious substances